anxhukumar/anxhukumar/README.md

 # Hi 👋

 I am a Backend Developer specializing in Go.
-I build backend services and APIs focusing on clean design and practical problem solving.
-I gravitated towards Go for its simplicity, strong standard library, and performance characteristics.
+I build backend services and APIs focusing on clean design, performance and practical problem solving.

 This is my current tech stack: